hyperledger-cacti/cacti/whitepaper/whitepaper.md

 #### 5.6.2.1 HTLC-ETH-Besu Plugin

-For the network Besu case, this plugin uses [Leger Connector Besu Plugin](#5611-ledger-connector-besu-plugin) to deploy an HTLC contarct on the network and provides an API to interact with the HTLC ETH swap contracts.
+For the network Besu case, this plugin uses [Leger Connector Besu Plugin](#5611-ledger-connector-besu-plugin) to deploy an HTLC contract on the network and provides an API to interact with the HTLC ETH swap contracts.

 #### 5.6.2.2 HTLC-ETH-ERC20-Besu Plugin
-For the network Besu case, this plugin uses [Leger Connector Besu Plugin](#5611-ledger-connector-besu-plugin) to deploy an HTLC and ERC20 contarct on the network and provides an API to interact with this.
+For the network Besu case, this plugin uses [Leger Connector Besu Plugin](#5611-ledger-connector-besu-plugin) to deploy an HTLC and ERC20 contract on the network and provides an API to interact with this.
 This plugin allow `Cactus` to interact with ERC-20 tokens in HTLC ETH swap contracts.

 ### 5.6.3 Identity Federation Plugins